pdxparrot/ggj2020/SETUP.md

   * Create a new Snapshot and name it to Paused
     * Set the Lowpass filter to 350Hz
 * Copy button-click.mp3 and button-hover.mp3 to Data/Audio/UI
+* Data/Prefabs/Input/EventSystem.prefab
+  * Create using default EventSystem that gets added automatically when adding a UI object
+  * Replace Standalone Input Module with InputSystemUIInputModule
+  * Add EventSystemHelper script to this
+  * Copy the DefaultInputActions asset to Assets/Data/Input (can rename if desired)
+    * Replace the EventSystem InputActions with this copy

+## Server Spectator

+* TODO: This is all wrong now
 * Create Data/Input/ServerSpectator.inputactions
   * Generate C# Class
     * File: Assets/Scripts/Game/Input/ServerSpectatorControls.cs